Life Insurance for Pulmonary Diseases

 Tip: Current meds, recent PFTs, and a stable symptom history typically lead to faster underwriting.

 At Diversified Insurance Brokers, we help people with respiratory and lung conditions secure life insurance with pulmonary disease from a network of 100+ top-rated carriers.
-Whether you have asthma, COPD, emphysema, chronic bronchitis, pulmonary fibrosis, or sarcoidosis, carrier selection matters—because different companies evaluate pulmonary history, medications, oxygen use, and lung function very differently.
+Whether you’re dealing with asthma, COPD, emphysema, chronic bronchitis, pulmonary fibrosis, interstitial lung disease, or conditions like sarcoidosis, the carrier you choose matters—because companies evaluate lung function, medications, oxygen use, imaging history, and exacerbation patterns very differently.
+Two applicants can share the same diagnosis and end up with completely different outcomes simply because one carrier is conservative with pulmonary histories while another is willing to consider stability and day-to-day function more fairly.

 How Pulmonary Disease Affects Life Insurance Underwriting